ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Mostly clear.
 Low around 56, with temperatures rising to around 58 overnight.
-East southeast wind around 1 mph.<br></div>
+South wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>A slight chance of showers and thunderstorms between 11am and 2pm, then a chance of showers and thunderstorms between 2pm
          and 4pm, then a chance of showers and thunderstorms.
 Mostly sunny, with a high near 80.
-Southeast wind 2 to 7 mph.
+South southeast wind 2 to 7 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>